What is an Ectopic Pregnancy?

 Interventional including surgery and indications for surgery

-Minimally invasive surgical procedures are usually employed for the surgical management of ectopic pregnancies.
+Minimally invasive surgical procedures are usually employed to manage ectopic pregnancies.

 - Laparoscopic tubal resection and salpingectomy - Minimally invasive surgery where a part of the entire tube is removed along with the ectopic tubal pregnancy.

-After surgical procedures, BHCG levels are monitored on a weekly basis to ensure that there is no leftover gestational tissue.
+After surgical procedures, BHCG levels are monitored weekly to ensure that there is no leftover gestational tissue.

-- Laparotomy: An open abdominal surgery may be required if there is heavy bleeding.
+- Laparotomy: An open abdominal surgery may be required for heavy bleeding.

 - Cessation of smoking